SURANJAN951/Todo-App/README.md

 🚀 Smart To-Do App
 A feature-rich, dynamic, and visually appealing To-Do App built with React, Redux, and Vite.
-This app is designed to not only manage tasks efficiently but also provide task analytics, real-time weather insights, and voice-based task input to enhance user experience.
+This app is designed to not only manage tasks efficiently but also provide task analytics, real-time weather insights for outdoor activities, and voice-based task input to enhance user experience.

 🌟 Features
 Task Management: Add, categorize, prioritize, and delete tasks effortlessly.